Code-Institute-Submissions/5km-parks-MP2/README.md

 ### Responsive

-The app was designed with a mobile first approach.
+5km Parks was designed with a mobile first approach.

 No bootstraps or frameworks for layouts have been used.
 A fully responsive [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) layout was designed,